Surround suppression: Stimulus and attention dependence

 The suppressive effect is often dependent on the contrast, orientation, and direction of motion of the stimulus stimulating the surround.
 These properties are highly dependent on the brain area and the individual neuron being studied.
 In MT, for instance, cells can be sensitive to the direction and velocity of stimuli up to 50 to 100 times the area of their classical receptive fields.

 The statistical properties of the stimuli used to probe these neurons affect the properties of the surround as well.
 Because these areas are so highly interconnected, stimulation of one cell can affect the response properties of other cells, and therefore researchers have become increasingly aware of the choice of stimuli they use in these experiments.
 In addition to studies with simple stimuli (dots, bars, sinusoidal gratings), more recent studies have used more realistic stimuli (natural scenes) to study these effects.
-Stimuli that better represent natural scenes tend to induce higher levels of suppression, indicating this effect is tied closely to the properties of natural scenes such as ideas and local context.
+Stimuli that better represent natural scenes tend to induce higher levels of suppression, indicating this effect is tied closely to the properties of natural scenes such as textures and local context.